wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 tap water.

 I also never found out what exactly Danish food is.
-I would have thought chocolate danishes were it, but that's not at all a local delight.
-We ate almost exclusively fast food or street food and they all happened to be from other countries.
-The diversity of offerings is great -- we got some sort of Czech potato snack, Italian-style pizza, and Thai takeaway.
+I would have thought chocolate danishes were it, but locals had no idea what I was asking for.
+We ate almost exclusively fast food and street food, and they all happened to be from other countries.
+The diversity of offerings is great -- we got some sort of Czech potato snack, non-Italian-style pizza, and Thai takeaway.
 At first I felt a hint of guilt for eating Asian food in Europe.
 All that went out the window as soon as the pad thai collided with my tongue.
 The surge of pleasure from the greasy, delicious noodles satisfied needs I didn't even know I had.
 It seems if I want to live in a city, there needs to be good Asian food.

 {% image /images/cph_food.jpg "Still the best Thai I've had in Europe so far" %}